jdallen-a10/a10-terraform-thunder-container/README.md

 This is a demo environment that makes use of a Ubuntu VM running on a VirtualBox hypervisor.
 This allows for demo's to be run on a laptop environment!
 The Terraform files are located in a directory on the host computer, and point to the VM's IP address.
 Docker-ce is installed on the Ubuntu VM.
 You can use other Linux OS for your guest VM...I used Ubuntu 16.04 LTS for my demo VM.
-There are several files that need to be moved onto the Docker VM.
-I put them in a '/root/terraform/basic-sl' directory.
-These are referenced in the Terrform files... be sure to change those lines in the Terraform files to reflect your environment.
+There are several files config files that are uploaded into the containers before they are started.

 The 'startDemo.sh' and 'stopDemo.sh' automate the starting and stopping of the 'Basic SLB' demo.
 The 'startDemo.sh' script will only work on a Mac OSX machine.
 If you come up with an Windows start/stop, please feel free to do